grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 | Palm Cove | rhzxudynb014 | 1     |
 | Mykonos   | swdj02ey9gyx | 3     |

-If your field containing geohash location data is not named as above, you can configure the panel to use geohash and indicate the field to use as explained in the [Location mode](#location-mode) section.
+If your field containing geohash location data is not named as above, you can configure the visualization to use geohash and specify which field to use, as explained in the [Location mode](#location-mode) section.

-### Example - lookup codes
+### Example - Lookup codes

 The geomap visualization can identify locations based on country, airport, or US state codes.

-For this configuration the data set must contain at least one field (column) containing the location code.
+For this configuration, the dataset must contain at least one field (or column) containing the location code.

-If the field is named lookup, the visualization automatically identifies it and displays points based on country codes.
+If the field is named `lookup`, the visualization automatically detects it and displays points based on country codes.

 | Year | lookup | gdp       |
 | ---- | ------ | --------- |